cjudd/wordyninjablog/README.md

 # Build & Run

-To run the application locally, you need to have mysql installed and create a database of wordyninjadb and a user and password of wordyninja/wordyninja+1
+To run the application locally, you need to have mysql installed and create a database of wordyninjablog and a user and password of wordyninja/wordyninja+1

 ```
-mysql -e "create database wordyninjadb"
+mysql -e "create database wordyninjablog"
 mysql -e "CREATE USER 'wordyninja'@'%' IDENTIFIED BY 'wordyninja+1';"
 mysql -e "GRANT ALL PRIVILEGES ON *.* TO 'wordyninja'@'%'"
 ```